Fachbereich Physik und Astronomie

 Part I: QFT of the scalar field

-• path integral quantization of the free scalar field
+• canonical quantization of the free scalar field

-• Feynman diagrams and Feynman rules for scalar phi^4 theory
+• Feynman diagrams and Feynman rules for phi4 theory

 Part II: QFT of the fermion field